Domestic Violence Facts

 Domestic violence incidents are not isolated occurrences.

 Domestic violence is a pattern of coercive behavior aimed at gaining and maintaining power and control over an intimate partner.
-The pattern is often described as a cycle.
+Survivors often described it as a cycle.
 However, because the seriousness of abuse often escalates with each episode, many survivors describe the pattern as a spiral.

 It can be hard for survivors to leave.

 It isn’t just physical.

 Drug and alcohol use doesn’t cause domestic violence.

 Mental illness doesn’t cause domestic violence.

 Many people suffer from mental health challenges, but few of them abuse their partners.
 Even if someone has a mental illness, it is neither the cause nor an excuse for domestic violence.